dendenxu/compiler/readme.md

 #### Line Number Memory

-To help the user pinpoint what's gone wrong the tokenization process, we "remembers" every token's location (in terms of line number and token column), which will even be used in the later syntax analysis process.
+To help the user pinpoint what's gone wrong the tokenization process, `ply` "remembers" every token's location (in terms of line number and token column), which will even be used in the later syntax analysis process.

 Specifically, we used `r'\n+'` to indicate newline(s)